"A brief note to express my thanks to you both for leading a most pleasurable trip with Bird Holidays to Turkey.

 the same bird.'' ...
 Mrs D, York, May 12

 Turkey is rated as one of the most exciting birdwatching destinations in the Western Palearctic, yet it is still relatively unexplored.
-The main reason for this is the sheer size of the country and as a consequence, unlike in other hot spots such as Spain, we are not likely to bump into any other birdwatchers.
+The main reason for this is the sheer size of the country.
+As a consequence, unlike in other hot spots such as Spain, we are not likely to bump into any other birdwatchers.

-On day one we will fly to Dalaman and then drive to Lake Koycegiz, our base for the first five nights.
+On day three we will drive to Lake Koycegiz, our base for the next four nights.
 The Hotel Panorama Plaza is situated on the shores of the lake and steep-sided, pine clad mountains complete the idyllic picture.
 A variety of interesting birds such as Squacco Heron, Penduline Tit, Great Reed Warbler and Masked Shrike can be found just a short walk from the hotel.

 Lake Koycegiz and the Dalyan Delta are joined by a narrow channel which passes the town of Dalyan.
 The area is most easily explored by boat and we shall spend a half day travelling along the reed-fringed lake and down channels leading to the delta and then to the sea.
 We will explore the ruins of Kaunos, with its impressive amphitheatre and Rock Nuthatches, and marvel at the ancient Lycean rock tombs.

 In the drier areas we can expect to see Eastern Olivaceous Warbler as well as Cetti's and Fan-tailed Warblers and Black-headed Wagtail.
 Rufous Bush Chat is best found by listening for its thrush-like song.
 Masked Shrike and Ruppell's Warbler are two more local specialities and can be found alongside the more familiar Bee-eaters, Crested Larks, Red-rumped Swallows, Black-eared Wheatears, Woodchat Shrikes, Spanish Sparrows and Rollers.
 Birds of prey in the area include Levant Sparrowhawk, migrant Red-footed Falcons and regular Eleonora's Falcons.
-One evening, after dinner, we will try to see one of the numerous Scops Owls in the vicinity.
+One evening, after dinner, we will try to see a Scops Owl.

 The mountains behind Koycegiz rise quickly to over 7000 feet.
-We can ascend to over half this height on the road to Arla, amid incredible scenery.
-The main prize here is the Kruper's Nuthatch, an endemic to the region and one that is fairly common.
-Nevertheless, they would be fairly difficult to find, due to their unobtrusive lifestyle, were it not for their distinctive call.
+We can ascend to over half this height on the road to Arla.
+The main prize here is the Kruper's Nuthatch, an endemic to the region.
 Short-toed Eagles can be watched hovering over distant ridges.
 In the woods there are both Middle Spotted and Syrian Woodpeckers as well as the localised Sombre Tit.
 Jays are particularly numerous, the local race exhibiting rather dark plumage and a black crown.
 Further down the valley in the more open areas we will watch for the highly vocal Black-headed Bunting singing from low bushes as well as the stunning Black-eared Wheatear.

-On day six we will drive north to Bafa, our base for the next four nights.
+On day eight we will drive west to Bafa, our base for the last three nights.
 We will spend a full day at Lake Karine and the Miletus marshes.
 With the ancient ruins of Miletus in the background, the marshes are particularly attractive.
 Spoonbills and Glossy Ibis can be watched at close range; Garganey and Wood Sandpipers feed side by side in the water meadows; Bee-eaters hawk insects overhead; and Spur-winged Plovers display on the drier areas.
 Past visits have yielded some of our best sightings, including both Great Snipe and western Turkey's third ever White-tailed Plover!

-Lake Karine is a huge brackish lagoon separated from the sea by a sand spit.
-This reserve is internationally important for its breeding Dalmatian Pelicans.
-Also present are Great White Egrets, Caspian Terns, Lesser Kestrels, Long-legged Buzzards, Marsh Sandpipers and Kentish Plovers.
+Lake Karine is a huge brackish lagoon which is internationally important for its breeding Dalmatian Pelicans.
+Also present are Caspian Terns, Lesser Kestrels, Long-legged Buzzards, Marsh Sandpipers and Kentish Plovers.
 In the afternoon we will explore a track leading along the south edge of the lake, where a breeding colony of Ruddy Shelducks should have small ducklings.
 Collared Pratincoles hawk over the marsh and Isabelline Wheatears occur in the drier areas.

 We will also visit the western shore of Bafa Golu, where a similar range of birds can be found.
-This area is better, however, for White-tailed Eagle, which sometimes breeds in the area.
+This area is better for White-tailed Eagle, which sometimes breeds in the area.
 If the water levels are favourable, thousands of migrant waders can be seen on the shore.

-Breakfast will be taken at about 7.30am.
-On two mornings breakfast will be at 7am so we can make an early start for more distant sites.
+Breakfast will normally be taken at about 7.30am.
+We may need an earlier start for the fish owls.
 Basic fitness is all that is required.
 Full days will be spent in the field and short/medium length walks will be undertaken regularly.
 There will be very little uphill walking, even in the mountains, which will be done at a sensible pace.

-Full-board accommodation is provided, with five nights at the lovely Hotel Panorama Plaza at Koycegiz followed by four nights at an excellent hotel at Bafa.
+Full-board accommodation is provided, with two nights at the Yesil Vadi Hotel, Manavgat, four nights at the Hotel Panorama Plaza at Koycegiz, one night at the Richmond Pamukkale Hotel and three nights at an excellent hotel at Bafa.
 All rooms have an en suite bathroom.
 Packed lunches will be taken every day.

-All birdwatching excursions with expert leader, full-board accommodation (starting with dinner on 30th, ending with breakfast on 9th), soft drinks at meal times, local transport by mini-bus, boat trip in the Dalyan Delta, entrance to archaeological sites, international flights and airport taxes.
+All birdwatching excursions with expert leader, full-board accommodation (starting with dinner on 3rd, ending with breakfast on 13th), soft drinks at meal times, local transport by mini-bus, boat trips, entrance to archaeological sites, international flights and airport taxes.

 Travel insurance.
 Cost of Turkish visa (approx. £10) obtainable on arrival.
 Personal items, alcoholic drinks, laundry.

-Flight from Manchester to Dalaman (via Istanbul) with Turkish Airlines, returning from Bodrum (direct) with Thomson.
-Outbound flight departs late morning, return flight arrives back late afternoon.
+Direct flights from Manchester to Antalya, returning from Bodrum with a major charter carrier.
+Outbound flight departs mid-morning, return flight arrives back late afternoon.
 It may also be possible to fly from London.
 Please phone for details.

-click here to see the photographs in our SW Turkey Album
+click here to see the photographs in our Turkey Album

 Birding Turkey, Birdwatching Turkey, Turkey safari, Turkey Bird Tour.
 Turkey birdwatching holiday.
 Birds of Turkey.
 Turkey Bird Holiday.
 Turkey Birding Holiday.